 Lisa Nandy is the MP for Wigan and Shadow Foreign Secretary.

 Born in the North West of England, she worked for the charities Centrepoint and The Children's Society before entering Parliament in 2010.

 Since then Lisa has held a variety of posts including shadow children's minister, shadow minister for civil society and shadow Energy Secretary, where she developed plans for a democratic, decentralised energy system.
 In recent years Lisa has been a leading voice in the campaign for towns to have higher priority in our economic and political system.

 Mark Gregory is the Chief Economist at EY (UK) and member of the UK Government’s Trade Advisory Group on Investment.
 Mark is Chair of the Centre For Towns Advisory Board.

 Mark has over 30 years’ experience as a business economist in over 40 countries, advising governments and industry on economics, policy and regulations.
 This includes working with the Governments of Argentina and the World Bank to develop solutions to the debt and economic crisis in 1989 and 1990.

 Prof. Will Jennings

-Will Jennings is Professor of Political Science at Public Policy at the University of Southampton and a Trustee of the U.K. Political Studies Association.
+Will Jennings is Professor of Political Science and Public Policy at the University of Southampton and a Trustee of the U.K. Political Studies Association.
 His research explores questions relating to public policy and public opinion, and has recently taken a specific interest in the emergence of an increasing geographical divide in the experiences and outlooks of people in Britain - and the challenges these pose in terms of both politics and public policy.